cburgelab/RBNS_pipeline/docs/installation.md

 ## RNAfold

 RNAfold program can be downloaded from [Vienna RNA](https://www.tbi.univie.ac.at/RNA/#download).
-Once downloaded and installed, be sure to add the it to your $PATH (i.e. /path-to-RNAfold/bin should be on your path, so 'RNAfold' from anywhere on the command line begins the program).
+Once downloaded and installed, be sure to add it to your $PATH (i.e. /path-to-RNAfold/bin should be on your path, so 'RNAfold' from anywhere on the command line begins the program).